kingluddite/web-dev-notes/frontend/js/es6/wesbos/redux/07-redux-actions.md

 ```

 ## Why do we call them actionCreators?
-Inside the functions are the actions but the function is what creates the action and then we will dispatch it out into the air
+Inside the functions are the `actions` but the function is what creates the action and then we will **dispatch** it out into the air

-## export all our actionCreators
+## Export all our actionCreators
 So we can access them later on from different files

 ```